-- Establish a node i for each element a_i , add directed edges (i, j) whenever it is possible for a_i and a_j to be consecutive elements in an increasing subsequence, i.e., $i < j \land a_i < a_j$ - G = (V, E) is a DAG, since $(i, j) \in E$ iff i < j - there is a one-to-one correspondence between increasing subsequences and paths in this DAG
+- Establish a node i for each element a_i , add directed edges (i, j) whenever it is possible for a_i and a_j to be consecutive elements in an increasing subsequence, i.e., $i < j \land a_i < a_j$ - G = (V, E) is a DAG, since $(i, j) \in E$ is only possible when i < j - there is a one-to-one correspondence between increasing subsequences and paths in this DAG

-Our goal translates LIS to find the longest path in the dag.
+Our goal translates LIS to finding the longest path (each edge with weight 1) in the DAG.

-Our goal translates LIS to find the longest path in the dag.
+Our goal translates LIS to finding the longest path (each edge with weight 1) in the DAG.